ovh/overthebox/README.md

 By default the image will try to flash itself on a device called `mmcblk0`, this is the default block device on our hardwares.

 If you wish to target another block device you can add `recovery=sda` to the kernel command line to flash the image on `/dev/sda`.
+If the device doesn't exists, the recovery process is skipped.
 This [file](https://github.com/ovh/overthebox/blob/master/root/lib/preinit/00_recovery) is responsible for flashing the image before the system starts.

 ## Credits